How to Sell Your Home in the Spring

 While it is very important to make sure you have all your bases covered inside of the home, it is equally as important to make sure you give the outside of the home some tender loving care too.
 Simple things like painting the front door, cleaning up planters/flower beds, adding a bit of color with seasonal flowers and shrubs, replacing fence slats, repairing decks and window molding, and ensuring the hedges and trees are neatly pruned will give a positive first impression.

 Buyers make a decision in the first few seconds of seeing a home whether or not they want to stop and check out the property.
 If the outside of your home looks inviting, you are telling buyers to come in and see how great the inside looks too.
-You only get one opportunity to make a good first impression and it starts with the curb appeal.
+You only get one opportunity to make a good first impression and it starts with the exterior curb appeal.

 Make Social Media Your Best Friend